You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 However, if you’re comfortable appearing on camera, you should use both formats as mixing a talking head with a screencast will make your videos more engaging.

 Now, it’s game time.
 Everything you’ve planned till now has to be executed.

 Recording screencast videos is pretty straightforward.
 You’ll need a few basic pieces of equipment, including a computer, a good microphone for voice recording, and a screencasting software like Camtasia.

 Plus, if you’re going to create a presentation-based video, you’ll need to create the slides.
 We recommend you use Google Slides for recording.
 It’s free and user-friendly.

-Recommended Reading: How to Make a Screencast Video: The Complete Guide
+Suggested Reading: How to Make a Screencast Video – The Complete Guide

 Moving to talking-head videos, the process is a bit more complicated.
 And you’ll need some additional equipment such as a camera, a backdrop, and a lighting kit.